kshedden/workshops/ds-academy/foundations.md

 - It remains to calibrate the evidence reflected in $T$.
 This is done by considering the sampling distribution of $T(D)$ when the null hypothesis is true.
+When the null hypothesis true, any evidence against the null reflected in the value of $T(D)$ is "by chance" or "spurious".

-Often, we are able to construct $T(D)$ so that when the null hypothesis is true, $T(D)$ follows a known distribution such as the standard normal distribution.
+- Often, we are able to construct $T(D)$ so that when the null hypothesis is true, $T(D)$ follows a known distribution such as the standard normal distribution.

 - Once we know the distribution of $T(D)$ under the null hypothesis, we can